UMN-CMS/HGCal-RPi/README.md

 ## Instructions

+NOTE: The example outputs that are in these sections are not necessarily accurate.
+Things run in parallel now, so the output scheme is being changed.

 ### 1. Setup
 Modify `RDOUT_PI_ALIASES` and `SYNC_PI_ALIASES` in `etc/config` to be the ssh aliases of the Raspberry Pis on your readout and sync boards.
 As an example, if you have 3 readout boards with rpi ssh aliases `rdout0` through `rdout2` and one sync board with rpi ssh alias`sync0`, `etc/config` should read: